''Positive mental wellbeing in the workplace equals a productive workforce''

-Over the last 8 years I have been delivering mental health first aid (MHFA) training and awareness courses to the Police, NHS professionals, FCO staff, charities, construction companies, large corporations, media companies, the gaming industry, members of the finance industry, members general public and Armed Forces personnel.
+Over the last 10 years I have been delivering mental health first aid (MHFA) training and awareness courses to the Police, NHS professionals, FCO staff, charities, construction companies, large corporations, media companies, the gaming industry, members of the finance industry, Digital marketing companies, members general public and Armed Forces personnel.
 I have been extremely impressed by the positive attitude of participants and their willingness to learning about this subject for both work related and personal reasons.

 In addition to MHFA training we have provided training in suicide intervention through the applied suicide intervention skills training (ASIST.
 11.1) workshop, which has helped charities, large companies and organisations, the emergency services, welfare and social workers, HR representatives, the Armed Forces NHS staff and individuals in reducing the unnecessary and often preventable deaths caused by suicide and suicide attempts.

 To provide the training and education to organisations; companies and individuals on the importance of mental health and mental wellbeing in the workplace and in their private lives.
 In order to maximise employee work output by reducing occupational/workplace stress and sickness absence caused by poor mental health problems.